EthanNoble/TicTacToe-Minimax/README.txt

 It might take a while to load the computer's moves when you run the script.
 Be patient!

-Try to play against the AI, it's very smart for just a bunch of 1's an 0's!
+Try to play against the AI, it's very smart for just a bunch of 1's and 0's!

 To make a move, type in the numbers 0 - 8.
 Each number corresponds to a tile:
 0 1 2